If your friend or relative with schizophrenia won't get treatment, there are steps you can take to help.

 "Try to listen and empathize whole-heartedly with your loved one's perspectives, even when his or her beliefs seem outlandish, bizarre, distorted, or delusional," says Jason Bermak, MD, PhD, a psychiatrist in San Francisco.

-If your loved one is paranoid, talk with him alone so he doesn't feel threatened by a group, says San Diego psychiatrist David M. Reiss, MD.
+If your loved one is paranoid, talk with them alone so they don't feel threatened by a group, says San Diego psychiatrist David M. Reiss, MD.

-If he's not paranoid, having a group of known and trusted friends or family members talk to him may give him a sense of agreement and concern.
-A group is also best if he has a tendency to "turn" on one person.
+If they are not paranoid, having a group of known and trusted friends or family members talk to them may give them a sense of agreement and concern.
+A group is also best if they have a tendency to "turn" on one person.

 Reiss suggests following these guidelines when you and others talk to your loved one about getting treatment: